department-of-veterans-affairs/vets-website/_employment/job-seekers.md

 <div class="primary">

-<p>Wherever you are in the transition process, the Veterans Employment Center provides career advice, mentorship, résumé-building assistance, and access to employers who are committed to hiring Veterans and military spouses.</p>
+<p>Wherever you are in the transition process, the Veterans Employment Center provides career advice, résumé-building assistance, and access to employers who are committed to hiring Veterans and military spouses.</p>

 </div>
 </div>